Our students come to us from many backgrounds and all walks of life. We offer a range of entry schemes including:

 Applicants who choose to apply through the RES cannot also apply through the standard local entry application process or Gateway entry process via the Medicine Application Portal (MAP).
 You must select and apply for only one entry pathway.

-Please note that applicants who have lived in a rural location outside of Australia aren’t eligible for this scheme.
+Please note that living in rural locations out of Australia cannot be considered for eligibility to apply via this entry scheme.

 The RES application process is very similar to the standard local entry process.